 Are you trying to think of something special to do for and/or with your senior parent?
-I spotted the greatest idea this week on Google + from HomeInstead Senior Care.
-They suggested giving them a pedicure at home, and added some great suggestions for how to do just that.
+I spotted the greatest idea this week from Seniors Guide.
+They suggested giving them a spa day at home, including toenail care, and added some great suggestions for how to do just that.

-Sadly, I have to confess, I can't stand the sound of nail clippers.
-It's like fingernails screeching down a chalkboard to me.
-I don't know why.
-I've just always been that way.
-I can barely do my own feet, and I was always reticent about doing it to my kids soft toenails, though they aren't too bad.
-Unfortunately though, as we grow older, our toenails get tougher as I'm seeing with my own feet.
-The good news, though, is that according to my nursing assistant handbook, that's not necessarily a bad thing!
-Cutting our beloved senior citizen's toenails incorrectly could actually lead to nasty infections and worse!
+Sadly, I have to confess, I can’t stand the sound of nail clippers.
+It’s like fingernails screeching down a chalkboard to me.
+I don’t know why.
+I’ve just always been that way.
+I can barely do my own feet, and I was always reticent about doing it to my kids soft toenails, though they aren’t too bad.
+Unfortunately though, as we grow older, our toenails get tougher as I’m seeing with my own feet.
+The good news, though, is that according to my nursing assistant handbook, that’s not necessarily a bad thing!
+Proper toenail care is much more important than I ever realized!
+Cutting our beloved senior citizen’s toenails incorrectly could actually lead to nasty infections and worse!

-When my senior mom was having feet issues and was referred to a podiatrist, we discovered her wonderful doctor routinely includes nail clipping in the process.
+When my senior mom was having feet issues and was referred to a podiatrist, we discovered her wonderful doctor routinely includes nail clipping and other important toenail care in the process.
 After reading my text book, I thanked them doubly last time as I know it is a huge safety blessing for her as well as me.

 Kaye, I am happy to be your newest follower, directed from Say It Saturday.
 I am so touched by the unselfish life you lead in service to others.
 My mother passed away 4 years ago and spent the last 2 months of her life with me.
 After she died, I agonized over how much more I could have done for her.
 But then those thoughts were replaced by the many memories of kindnesses I DID accomplish!
 Your writing is bringing back all those GOOD times!
 I was able to capture the feral cat she fed, bring it home and “civilize” it as I promised her.
 Every day I hug “Annie” tightly and she purrs deeply as we both remember the mom we held in common.